 Click here to set up an initial consultation or appointment with me.
 Read on for more about me.

-I am a licensed clinical social worker and a therapist and counselor with 15 years’ experience working with adolescents and adults on issues such as anxiety, depression, relational trauma, OCD, abuse, and grief in its many forms.
+I am a licensed clinical social worker and a therapist and counselor with more than 20 years’ experience working with adults and young adults on issues such as anxiety and panic, depression, relational trauma, OCD, abuse, and grief in its many forms.
 These issues often co-occur with ADHD or other aspects of neurodivergence, and I enjoy working with people who are exploring the intersection between neurodivergence and mental health.
-I also regularly work with individuals who are at a crossroads, looking to set a new direction in life and are experiencing uncertainty and self-doubt in the transition.
+I also regularly work with individuals who are experiencing chronic illness and integrating the identity of a changing self.
+Whatever the specific issue at hand, my clients are often at a crossroads, looking to set a new direction in life and experiencing uncertainty and self-doubt in the transition.
+Our work together is a way to move through transition in a way that is both productive and deeply aligned with who and how you are and who and how you want to be.

 Above all else, I consider my work with clients a collaborative partnership.
 I am transparent about my thought process and theories so that we can work together to co-create a narrative of you in your life–of where you have been, and of where you are going.
 I view all of my clients with consistent positive regard, as I believe that change can only grow in a safe place, free from harsh judgement and criticism.
 Sometimes we laugh together!
 It doesn’t always have to be serious to be meaningful.